Last Updated on September 25, 2021 by Ruchika Gupta

 Etsy: ETSY is one of the most popular platforms for people to sell their handmade goods.
 It could be anything from clothing and jewelry to painting or artwork of any kind.
 Etsy has a large customer base, but intense competition is still present.

 Setting up an Etsy store is free, but Etsy charges listing fees and takes some commission on the sales you make.
-But having an Etsy is store is highly recommended, and I have a list of the most profitable crafts that sell well on Etsy.
+But having an Etsy store is highly recommended, and I have a list best selling crafts on Etsy.

 Don’t get into the trap if someone says it is the simplest form of selling crafts or digitals.
 But still, selling from your blog can be very profitable in the long run (provided you are consistent).